Bonfils-Caleb Bimenyimana: Kaizer Chiefs

 On 22 August 2022, Bimenyimana signed a two-year contract with South African club Kaizer Chiefs.
 On 17 September 2022, in his first start for the club, he scored two goals in a 2–1 league match win against Supersport United.

+USM Alger

+On 25 February 2025, Bimenyimana has finally been qualified by the LFP.
+Who was signed after the end of his contract with Zob Ahan.
+His signature was validated in the very last hours of the transfer window but it took 15 days for the player status committee of FAF to make a final decision on his case.
+Bimenyimana signed a one-year contract with USM Alger.
+Two days later in his first league match, Bimenyimana scored his first goal against MC El Bayadh in a match that ended in a 2–1 defeat.

+Jeddah

+On 5 September 2025, Bimenyimana joined Saudi FDL club Jeddah.

+International goals

 Personal life

 According to his social media, Bimneyimana is a Christian.